 Silver is the best conductor, with a very slight edge over copper.
 Silver also has the benefit of having oxidation that conducts as well as unoxidized silver.

 Copper is the next best conductor, with about 1.05 times the resistance of silver, and due to its lower cost is the most commonly used conductor for audio and video cables.
-Unfortunately copper oxidation is a semi conductor and should be avoided because of the "skin effect" which causes high frequencies to use the outside of the conductor at high frequencies.
-If the outside of the conductor is oxidized, the performance at very high frequencies will suffer.
-Note: This is does not have any significant effect in the audio frequency range.
+Unfortunately copper oxidation is a semi conductor and should be avoided because of the “skin effect” which causes high frequencies to use the outside of the conductor at high frequencies.
+If the outside of the conductor is oxidized, high frequency performance will suffer.

 Gold has about 1.4 times the resistance of copper and does not oxidize making it a popular plating for audio and video connectors.